What is a Trust?

 The decision to create a trust, and the type of trust to be utilized, should be determined through consultation with your attorney and accountant.
 There are two steps: preparation of the paperwork establishing and executing the trust, related wills and powers of attorney, and funding of the trust.
 Funding is done by the transfer of assets into the trust.

 Both steps are necessary in order to obtain all of the benefits your trust is designed to provide.
 As new assets are acquired, they should be acquired in the name of the trust.
 A trust can be complex—it’s not for everyone—but it can provide a flexible and valuable estate planning tool.

 The Advantages of a Trust

 - Trust administration can be a private proceeding, as opposed to the public nature of a probate court proceeding.

-Phoenix Trust Lawyer
+Consulting With a Trust Lawyer

 Our Arizona estate planning attorneys at Platt & Westby, P.C., charge reasonable fixed fees to draft trust and related documents.
 Assistance in funding the trust, including preparation of deeds and other instruments needed for this purpose is provided at our regular hourly rates on an "as needed" basis.
 Many of our clients choose to perform the funding of their trusts themselves.

 Contact our office or call 602-277-4441 to speak with one of our experienced Phoenix trust attorneys at Platt & Westby, P.C., to help you with your trust matters.